11 Top Publishing Trends (2024)

 However, demand for ebooks and audiobooks has skyrocketed.

-Industry reports show that sales of audiobooks have seen continuous growth since 2012.
+Industry reports show that sales of audiobooks have seen continuous growth for over a decade.

 Interestingly, ebook sales are actually outperforming audiobooks.